 There is a corrugated-metal fence at the end of this section of the path— why, no one is quite sure— and, once you’ve wriggled, sideways, through a hole that has been punched in it, a second, short placed section leads you to another fence.
 You have to crawl under that one, shimmying flat on your back.

-Then you also: the crowds of gallery goers on the twenty-fourth and twenty-second streets, weaving in and out of Mary Boone and Matthew Marks.
-Although Twenty-fifth and Twenty-Third Streets look the way streets on the far West Side have always looked— a low-slung melange of taxi garages and electrical-repair shops—Twenty-second and Twenty-fourth have been transformed, two fingers of SoHo probing into the depths of Chelsea.
-Antonio Home, the dapper director of the Sonnabend gallery, nips down Twenty-second on his way back from lunch, sees visitors on the High Line above, and tips his hat.
+Then you also: the crowds of gallerygoers on the Twenty-fourth and Twenty-second Streets, weaving in and out of Mary Boone and Matthew Marks.
+Although Twenty-fifth and Twenty-third Streets look the way streets on the far West Side have always looked— a low-slung melange of taxi garages and electrical-repair shops—Twenty-second and Twenty-fourth have been transformed, two fingers of SoHo probing into the depths of Chelsea.
+Antonio Homem, the dapper director of the Sonnabend gallery, nips down Twenty-second on his way back from lunch, sees visitors on the High Line above, and tips his hat.
 A sign hanging outside a night club reads, “Be Good to the Roxy and the Roxy Will Be Good to You.”

 The Friends of the High Line often say that they would like to see it become a promenade plantée, a long snaking viaduct with flowers, like the one, in Paris, that runs from the Bastille out to the Bois de Vincennes.
-The difference, evident to anyone who has walked both, is that the promenade plantée is a place where the discordant encounters of its city are briefly resolved.
-If it is saved, it may become in reality what the real-estate lawyers, of all improbably poetic people, have always known it was.
+The difference, evident to anyone who has walked both, is that the promenade plantée is a piece of Paris that happens to be about Paris— an elegant flowered walkway looking down on elegant flowered streets—- while the High Line is a place where the discordant encounters of its city are briefly resolved.
+If it is saved, it may become in reality what the real estate lawyers, of all improbably poetic people, have always known it was.
 An easement in the air.